romankurnovskii/leetcode-apps/explanations/2161/en.md

 **High-level approach**
 We partition the array into three groups: elements less than pivot, elements equal to pivot, and elements greater than pivot.
 We maintain the relative order within each group, then combine them.

-![Array partitioning into three groups: less, equal, greater than pivot]

 **Brute force vs. optimized strategy**

   * **Brute Force:** Sort the array - but this doesn't maintain relative order of elements within groups.